João Teixeira de Faria: Montreal Gazette

 On 22 July 2016, the Montreal Gazette published a report on John of God, "Brazilian 'healer' John of God leads cancer patients by the nose", by columnist Joe Schwarcz, accompanied by a video report from 'Dr Joe's' The Right Chemistry series.
 Schwarcz is an author and a professor at McGill University in Montreal, Quebec.
 He is the director of McGill's Office for Science & Society, which aims to demystify science for the public.
 The report starts by detailing Faria's life history as a medium and psychic surgeon.
 It then examines his practice and supposed treatments, such as the 'Up Your Nose' surgery to treat cancers.
 Schwarcz also criticised Faria's choices of treatment for his own health problems.

+Web series

+João de Deus is portrayed by Marco Nanini in the 2023 Canal Brasil biographical web series João sem Deus - A Queda de Abadiânia, directed by Marina Person.

 Personal life

 Faria was married several times and has had an unknown number of children from his different wives and affairs.

 In 2015, Faria was diagnosed with aggressive stomach cancer.
 A doctor of conventional medicine, Raul Cutait, extracted a 6 cm gastric adenocarcinoma from his stomach.
 The surgery and follow-up of five months of chemotherapy took place at the Hospital Sírio-Libanês in São Paulo.
 Faria did not report these facts to the public, originally saying he was being hospitalised for a stomach hernia.